 Inspiration is a diagramming and outlining program that assists students who are visual thinkers and learners.
 Inspiration allows you to arrange your brainstorms into a mind map and then rearrange them.
 At the click of a button, your "brainstorm" turns into an outline for your paper.
 This program is ideal for visual and kinesthetic learners who are preparing for a test, organizing a paper, or taking notes from a text book.

 ReadPlease is software that reads computer text aloud.
 It is free to download and easy to use.
 Simply copy and paste any text that you want read aloud into the ReadPlease window and press "play."
 Download ReadPlease.

 JAWS is a screen-reading software program that reads anything on the computer screen (menus, buttons, documents, webpages, etc.) It works well for people with print-access disabilities.

-Zoom Text is a screen-magnification program that enlarges everything on the computer screen for people.
-This program works well for students with low-vision.
+Zoom Text is a screen-magnification program that enlarges everything on the computer screen.
+This program works well for students with low vision.

 MathType is a powerful interactive tool for Windows that lets you create mathematical notation for word processing, web pages, desktop publishing and presentations.
 It was recently used by a student in Calc III who had trouble writing the formulas quickly enough.

 The Academic Resource Center loans variable-speed tape and CD players to students for up to a semester.
 These audio players are compatible with the tapes and CDs produced by RFB&D.

 Digital recorders can be checked out at the ARC.
 These small recorders can be carried in a pocket and they plug directly into a USB port.